jukefr/fyle/docs/guide/futils.md

 <Asciinema id="5TXzMrMdT1hOJSGYUVeNRoSjn"/>

 ## :whale: CLI
-I have created a small CLI to alias the docker commands and make using the project easier.
+A CLI gets dynamically generated on new releases.
+It aliases the docker commands to make them shorter and easier to use/memorize.
 The way this works is :
 1. You call the CLI with a `docker run` command, it creates a container that has the **host docker socket mounted**
-2. This container calls the cli.sh script, it `docker runs` a container for the needed tool on the **host**
+2. This container calls the cli.sh script, this script in turn `docker runs` a container for the needed tool.

 Effectively you run a docker container, that will run a docker container.
 But not nested, both containers are on the host, because we bind the socket.